Gabriel Arias Player Props: Guardians vs. White Sox

 - In 40.4% of his games this year (23 of 57), Arias has picked up at least one hit, and in six of those games (10.5%) he recorded at least two.

-- Arias has driven in a run in four games this season (7.0%), including two games with multiple runs batted in.
+- Arias has driven in a run in four games this year (7.0%), including two games with multiple runs batted in.

 - He has scored in 12 of 57 games (21.1%), including multiple runs twice.